gucasassi/java-se-11-developer/README.md

 The simplest Java class you can write looks like this:</br></br>

-<p style="font-size:.7rem;">Animal.java</p>
+<sub>Animal.java</sub>

 ```java
 public class Animal {}
 ```
 </br>

-Java calls a word with special meaning a `keyword`.
+Java calls a word with special meaning a <b>keyword</b>.
 The `public` keyword means that the class can be used by other classes and the `class` keyword indicates you're defining a class, in our case a class called `Animal`.

 In the following section, we'll look at <b>fields</b>, <b>methods</b> and <b>comments</b>.</br></br>